 Instant vanilla ice cream

-Ok so it might be cold outside, but we won't let that deter us from a bit of ice cream and we're pretty sure the kids won't either.
-Especially when they see the milk transform into ice cream in front of their eyes.
-Part science experiment, part recipe, there is no actual cooking involved which means it is great for all ages to get involved with - and it's a fun way to teach younger children about temperature too.
-Just try and ensure some of the sprinkles make it onto the ice cream...
+So it might be raining outside, but we won’t let that deter us from a bit of ice cream – and we’re pretty sure the kids won’t either.
+Especially when they see the milk transform into ice cream in front of their eyes!
+Part science experiment, part recipe, there is no actual cooking involved which means it is great for all ages to get involved with – and it’s a fun way to teach younger children about temperature, too.
+Just try and ensure some of the sprinkles make it onto the ice cream…

 The science bit